mephistopheles-8/ats2-spsc/README.md

 The connection is modelled with linear types.
 Assuming the use of *linear closures* for work on threads (eg, what the libats `athread` API uses), we have two options:

-a) Use both connections on the same thread.
-b) Use the read-connection on one thread and the write-connection on another.
+i.
+Use both connections on the same thread. ii.
+Use the read-connection on one thread and the write-connection on another.

 These are both valid cases.